 The Garda Síochána (Functions and Operational Areas) Act 2022 was enacted on 4 May 2022.
 The Act facilitates the implementation of the new AGS operational model.
 It provides for legislative amendments that will allow structural changes to Garda districts.
-In addition, it provides for some roles carried out by gardaí in these areas to be transferred to other gardaí working in AGS divisions.
+In addition, such that specified functions of members of the Garda Síochána under certain enactments may be performed by members of a different rank.
 A map showing the administration region boundaries of the new operational structure of AGS can be found in Section T2.2 in the Drug markets and crime workbook.